kwongj/nullarbor-shovill/README.md

-# nullarbor-spades-fast
+# nullarbor-shovill
-Runs nullarbor using spades-fast for assemblies
+Runs Nullarbor using Shovill for assemblies

 ##Author